-Simcoe Mod 18 Consents for the purpose of agriculture or agriculturally related uses may be considered, provided that it is determined that the proposed and retained parcels are of sufficient area to ensure the long term existence of an operation which can expand, diversify, intensify, or alter commodities to meet the changing economic conditions.
-To evaluate this, the parcel sizes must be assessed within the context of the following criteria:

-the agricultural capability of the soil;

-the flexibility to allow economical product change with different land requirements; and the suitability of the type of agriculture to the area.
+- 4.3.4.2 Consents for the purpose of agriculture or agriculturally related uses may be considered, provided that it is determined that the proposed and retained parcels are of sufficient area to ensure the long term existence of an operation which can expand, diversify, intensify, or alter commodities to meet the changing economic conditions.
+To evaluate this, the parcel sizes must be assessed within the context of the following criteria: - a. the agricultural capability of the soil; - b. the flexibility to allow economical product change with different land requirements; and - c. the suitability of the type of agriculture to the area. - 4.3.4.3 None of the consents noted above will be permitted where the new lot would adversely affect an existing farm operation.

-- 1.1.1.1 None of the consents noted above will be permitted where the new lot would adversely affect an existing farm operation. - Simcoe Mod 19 or the purposes of this Plan, a bona fide farm operator or principal in a corporate farm operation is an individual who has been farming since January 1, 1994, has owned land in the Township for at least 10 years, and is actively involved with the farming operation on a day to day basis.
-The farmer shall be of retirement age and be retiring from active working life. - 1.1.1.3 The provisions of the Agricultural Code of Practice and Minimum Distance Separation calculations apply to any development in the AGRICULTURAL designation, including a lot for a retiring farmer as noted above. - n order to protect and preserve prime agricultural land in as large parcels as possible, retirement lots shall only be considered if the retained agricultural property is greater than 36 hectares in size or if there has been no lot granted on the original surveyed farm parcel.
+- 4.3.4.4 For the purposes of this Plan, a bona fide farm operator or principal in a corporate farm operation is an individual who has been farming since January 1, 1994, has owned land in the Township for at least 10 years, and is actively involved with the farming operation on a day to day basis.
+The farmer shall be of retirement age and be retiring from active working life. - 4.3.4.5 The provisions of the Agricultural Code of Practice and Minimum Distance Separation calculations apply to any development in the AGRICULTURAL designation, including a lot for a retiring farmer as noted above.

+4.3.4.6 In order to protect and preserve prime agricultural land in as large parcels as possible, retirement lots shall only be considered if the retained agricultural property is greater than 36 hectares in size or if there has been no lot granted on the original surveyed farm parcel.
 Further, the maximum lot size for consents for residential use shall generally not exceed .4 hectares (1 acre) in area, unless a larger lot is required to accommodate the principal and accessory uses and structures on the property.
-Any such parcels should be located so as to cause the least impact possible on the balance of the property. - 1.1.1.5 The construction or placement of an additional dwelling of a temporary nature on an operating farm, in proximity to the main dwelling, may be permitted for the purpose of accommodating farm help. - 1.1.1.6 Severances for boundary line adjustments may be considered where the effect of the severance is to improve the viability of a farm operation.
-This would include the enlargement of a substandard lot, provided the need is demonstrated, the expansion is of a reasonable size, and the viability of the agricultural operation is not materially affected. - Simcoe Mod 22 (Original Section 4.3.4.8 DELETED) - 1.1.2 Special Exemptions - Simcoe Mod 23 'art of Lot 32, Concession 4, Adjala (Ceniti Springs bottling operation) (Roll No. 010-003-01300) (Schedule A4)
+Any such parcels should be located so as to cause the least impact possible on the balance of the property.

+- 4.3.4.7 The construction or placement of an additional dwelling of a temporary nature on an operating farm, in proximity to the main dwelling, may be permitted for the purpose of accommodating farm help. - 4.3.4.8 Severances for boundary line adjustments may be considered where the effect of the severance is to improve the viability of a farm operation.
+This would include the enlargement of a substandard lot, provided the need is demonstrated, the expansion is of a reasonable size, and the viability of the agricultural operation is not materially affected.

+(Original Section 4.3.4.8 DELETED)

+4.3.5 Special Exemptions

+4.3.5.1 Part of Lot 32, Concession 4, Adjala (Ceniti Springs bottling operation) (Roll No. 010-003-01300) (Schedule A4)

-This Plan recognizes the existing commercial springwater bottling and distribution use on that portion of the West Half of Lot 32, Concession 4, Adjala, designated as Part 1, Reference Plan 51Rthere will be no development other than a road for maintenance purposes on the lands, a parking lot and an underground pipeline to the spring area on the property.
+This Plan recognizes the existing commercial springwater bottling and distribution use on that portion of the West Half of Lot 32, Concession 4, Adjala, designated as Part 1, Reference Plan 51R-11177.

-11177.
 The site will allow the use of a natural resource (springwater) to be marketed, without additional structures to be erected.
 Further,

-1.1.2.2 Relocated to Section 4.4.5.5, since property is located in Rural Designation (in accordance with Section 9.2)
+- there will be no development other than a road for maintenance purposes on the lands, a parking lot and an underground pipeline to the spring area on the property. - 4.3.5.2 Relocated to Section 4.4.5.5, since property is located in Rural Designation (in accordance with Section 9.2)

-1.2 Rural
+4.4 Rural